 Criminal Justice Majors who are seeking an A.S. or A.A.
 Degree may take CCJ 2910 – Criminal Justice Guided Independent Research as an elective.
 This course is limited to Criminal Justice Majors.

-Students should take the Directed Research course only after completing most of their criminal justice required courses.
+Students should take the Criminal Justice Guided Independent Research course only after completing most of their criminal justice required courses.
 Permission of the Instructor is required prior to registering for this course.

 An individualized study project which applies the objective approach in the observation and reporting of information relating to social problems, with a focus on understanding and interpreting data, as well as basic statistics.
 Documented research paper required and must relate to a criminal justice subject area.
 College level reading and writing skills required.
 Prerequisites: Restricted to Criminal Justice majors only.